 You are not alone.
-There are 877,000 of you in Florida.
-That is the Alzheimer's Association 2026 Facts and Figures count of unpaid Florida dementia caregivers, second only to California, ahead of every other state.
-Together you provided 1.4 billion hours of care in the last reported year, valued at $30.3 billion.
-About 580,000 Floridians age 65 and older are living with Alzheimer's disease, about 13% of the state's senior population, the second-highest absolute count in the country.
+There are about 877,000 of you in Florida.
+That is the Alzheimer's Association Facts and Figures count of unpaid Florida dementia caregivers, second only to California, ahead of every other state.
+Together you provide about 1.38 billion hours of unpaid care a year, worth roughly $30.3 billion.
+About 580,000 Floridians age 65 and older were living with clinical Alzheimer's dementia in 2020, the second-largest absolute count of any state.

-Florida is also the state with the highest percentage of seniors of any U.S. state (~22% of all residents).
-What that means for you, the family caregiver, is this: Florida has built the deepest state-funded dementia infrastructure of any state in America, and most families have no idea it exists.
+Florida also has one of the highest shares of seniors of any state.
+What that means for you, the family caregiver, is this: Florida runs one of the deepest state-funded dementia support systems in the country, and most families have no idea it exists.
 This guide is the map.

-If you have 90 seconds, here are the ten things every Florida dementia family should know in 2026:
+The ten things every Florida dementia family should know

-1. The Statewide Elder Helpline is one phone call.
-1-800-963-5337 (1-800-96-ELDER).
-It is operated by the Florida Department of Elder Affairs (DOEA) and routes you to your local Area Agency on Aging, the closest Memory Disorder Clinic, and the Florida Alzheimer's Center of Excellence (FACE) Care Navigator if appropriate.
+1. The Statewide Elder Helpline is one phone call: 1-800-963-5337 (1-800-96-ELDER).
+Operated by the Florida Department of Elder Affairs (DOEA), it is the statewide entry point to your local Area Agency on Aging, which operates as an Aging and Disability Resource Center, and to the closest Memory Disorder Clinic.,

-2. Florida has 17 Memory Disorder Clinics (MDCs) funded under F.S. ch.
-430 Part II, in 13 of the state's 17 Aging Services Planning Areas.
+2. Florida funds 17 Memory Disorder Clinics (MDCs) under the Alzheimer's Disease Initiative, across 13 service areas.
 They do diagnosis, work-ups, treatment guidance, and physician training, at no cost regardless of insurance.
-This is unique to Florida.

-3. There are two FDA-approved drugs that slow Alzheimer's progression in early symptomatic disease: lecanemab (Leqembi, approved 7/6/2023) and donanemab (Kisunla, approved 7/2/2024).
-Both are covered by Medicare under CMS NCD 200.3 with registry participation; FL MDCs and major academic centers (Mayo Jacksonville, USF Byrd, UF Fixel, UM, Mt.
+3. Two FDA-approved drugs can slow Alzheimer's progression in early symptomatic disease: lecanemab (Leqembi, approved 7/6/2023) and donanemab (Kisunla, approved 7/2/2024).
+Medicare covers both under CMS NCD 200.3 with registry participation; Florida MDCs and academic centers (Mayo Jacksonville, USF Byrd, UF Fixel, UM, Mt.
 Sinai Miami Beach) infuse them.

-4. Florida Medicaid Statewide Medicaid Managed Care Long-Term Care (SMMC LTC) pays for nursing home care, assisted living, adult day care, home health aides, and the Participant-Directed Option (PDO), and the PDO permits spouses to be paid as the formal caregiver.
-That last fact is one of the most generous in the country.
+4. Florida Medicaid's Statewide Medicaid Managed Care Long-Term Care (SMMC LTC) program pays for nursing-home care, assisted living, adult day care, and home care, and its Participant-Directed Option (PDO) lets a spouse be paid as the formal caregiver, one of the more generous rules in the country.,

 7. Florida's legal quartet, Designation of Health Care Surrogate, Living Will, Durable Power of Attorney, and Designation of Preneed Guardian, must be signed before incapacity.
 This is the single most important thing you can do this month.
-Without these, your family can be forced into a court-supervised guardianship under F.S. ch.
-744 with a professional guardian appointed.
+Without these, your family can be steered into a court-supervised guardianship with a professional guardian appointed.

-10. For an Alzheimer's-related dementia, hospice eligibility is real and reachable.
-Under CMS LCD L34567, a dementia patient is hospice-eligible at FAST stage 7c plus a complication (aspiration pneumonia, recurrent UTI, stage 3-4 pressure ulcer, weight loss ≥10%, or albumin <2.5 g/dL) in the last 12 months.
-Hospice is comfort-focused; it pays for nurse, aide, social work, chaplaincy, drugs related to the terminal diagnosis, DME, and 5-day inpatient respite.
-It is not "giving up."
-It is your last and best benefit.
+10. For advanced dementia, hospice is real and reachable.
+Under CMS LCD L34567, a dementia patient is generally hospice-eligible at FAST stage 7 or greater plus a qualifying complication (aspiration pneumonia, recurrent UTI, stage 3–4 pressure ulcer, weight loss ≥10%, or low albumin) in the last 12 months.
+Hospice pays for the nurse, aide, social work, chaplaincy, terminal-diagnosis drugs, equipment, and short inpatient respite stays for you (up to 5 consecutive days at a time, with a 5% coinsurance).
+It is not "giving up.",

 The just-diagnosed 30-day playbook